elmanrare/Bio-Portal/README.md

 ## Setting up Discord status

 Go to `discord.js`, and change the given ID with your own ID.
+Also you have to join [Lanyard's discord](discord.gg/lanyard) for getting your status

 ## External Services